mmsaki/foundry-memory/README.md

 ## Foundry specific issue

 Currently, foundry allows us to test fixed length array inputs.
 It is difficult to test for dynamic arrays.
-Dynamic arrays store the length of array in memory, would be nice improvement.
+Dynamic arrays store the length of array in memory, would be a nice improvement.